top of page

 European Rock Shrimp (Palaemon elegans)

-• ● Mostly translucent shrimp, sometimes seen with blue and/or yellow bands on its legs depending on water conditions
+• ● It's a mostly translucent shrimp, sometimes seen with blue and/or yellow bands on its legs depending on water conditions.

-● Shovel shaped rostrum with 7-9 teeth on top
+● They have a shovel shaped rostrum with 7-9 teeth on top and can grow up to 2.5 inches long.

-● Native to East Atlantic and Mediterranean coasts, first appeared in New England in 2010
+● These shrimps are native to East Atlantic and Mediterranean coasts, first appeared in New England in 2010.

-• ● No known control mechanisms as this is a recently known issue
+• ● No known control mechanisms for these shrimps as this is a recently known issue.

-● Perform checks of ballast water to prevent further spread of invasion
+● Performing checks of ballast water may prevent further spread of invasion.

 References: